nata1993/tarbimise_graafik/readme.md

 hours.
 NB!
 CSV file data wont contain 100% consumed electricity data because latest consumtion data (around 5-12 hours) is usually not present since Elektrilevi has not read the metering device for data.
-Data is updated many times a day but latest data is needed to be waited for, hence no the latest data in CSV file data.
+Data is updated many times a day but latest data is needed to be waited for, hence no latest data in the CSV file.

 The tool has an option to download the raw data for archival purposes within limits of the API for electricity prices.